-* Please see Wellness Education Requirement for more information.
+Please see Wellness Education Requirement for more information.
 Students completing bachelor's degrees are required to complete two different Wellness courses.

-Studio art experience and a portfolio of original artwork are required for all programs in the schools of Art and Design.
-A portfolio must be submitted.
-View Portfolio Requirements for more information.
+Studio art experience and a portfolio of original artwork are required for all programs in the School of Art.

 Transfer course recommendations without associate degree

 Courses in studio art, art history, and liberal arts.
 A portfolio of original artwork is required to determine admissions, studio art credit, and year level in the program.
 View Portfolio Requirements for more information.